sebastianspicker/outlook-email-rag/docs/API_COMPATIBILITY.md

 This page keeps the current api_compatibility guidance concise after earlier rough notes.

 ## Usage
-- Rewrote the case explanation around the maintained behavior.
+- Merged scattered python guidance into the docs.

 - Earlier scratch notes were compressed into the current guidance.